awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-restrict.md

 1. Choose **Save rules**

-## Deny Client VPN clients access<a name="scenario-restrict-deny"></a>

-This configuration prevents Client VPN clients from accessing a specific resource in a VPC\.

-On the instance on which your resource is running, the security group must not allow traffic from the Client VPN security group\.
+To remove access to a specific resource, check the security group that's associated with the instance on which your resource is running\.
+If there is a rule that allows traffic from the Client VPN security group, delete it\.

 **To check your security group rules**